stefanspringer1/Pipeline/README.md

 In practice we think that this limitation is not a severe one, because usually a library function is a quite encapsulated unit that applies, so to speak, some collected knowledge to a certain problem field and _should not need to know much_ about the outside.

-### Fatal errors and resetting the error level

-The execution can be aborted by the `abort()` method of the `Execution`.
-No further step is then caleld, but note that any remaining code outside of steps is still being executed.
-You might want to do this in case of a fatal error.

-The error level is something that belongs to the logging system and not to the Pipeline package, but the following should be mentioned here:

-A fatal error according to an included package could be better interpreted as a normal error at the caller side.
-For example, the conversion of an image might fail, so this migth be (or even should) be a fatal error from the view of the imaging package being used.
-But within the package that is using the imaging package this could be seen as a normal error, the whole processign does not have to be aborted if just one image cannot be converted, it then suffices to report a normal error.

-So the logging library should have the option to execute some code while downgrading or appeasing e.g. all fatal error to a normal error.

 ### Jobs

 Steps as described should be flexible enough for the definition of a sequence of processing.
 But in some circumstances you might want to distinguish between a step that reads (and maybe writes) the data that you would like to process, and the steps in between that processes that data.
 A step that reads (and maybe writes) the data would then be the starting point for a processing.
 We call such a step a “job” and give its name the postfix `_job` instead of `_step`: